aws-samples/aws-alexa-workshop-smarthome/docs/bind-device.md

-# Bind Device to User
+# Bind Smart Lamp to User

 Scan the QR Code shipped with the virtual Smart Lamp to create binding relationship between device and user.